sjwu1235/CVT/README.md

 # CVT

 CVT stands for Covid Vaccine Tracker.
-It is a html page that is able to record self reports of individual vaccinations
+It is a html page that is able to record self reports of individual vaccinations.
+It is launched through nodejs server application.

 ## Installation

-Installation not necessary.
-Currently local page only.
+Requires node.js and sqlite to be installed on local machine.
-To view please download files CVT.html, scripts/main.js and styles/style.css
+To view please download all files.

 ## Contributing
 Form works as intended.
-Some useful features that could be added include: summary table, data validation, centering of table values.
-Pull requests are welcome.
+A useful feature could be a summary table or map of vaccinations rather than the tabulated data.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)